Ade-Ogunbiyi/Supermarket-Sales-Predictive-Analysis/README.md

 ## Limitations and Future Work

 While the selected model performs admirably, certain considerations warrant attention.
 The Neural Network (Model 2) introduces computational intensity, potentially posing challenges in resource-constrained environments.
 To mitigate this, future efforts should focus on exploring computational optimization strategies to streamline Neural Network computations.
 Furthermore, acknowledging the models' assumption that the future mirrors the past, there is scope for improvement in adapting to unforeseen shifts.
 Dynamic model updating mechanisms should be investigated to ensure adaptability to evolving sales patterns.
 On the data front, regular quality checks are imperative to uphold model effectiveness, and proactive measures to mitigate biases in data collection are essential for ensuring fair and unbiased predictions.

+## Challenges and Limitations

+Navigating challenges and limitations in the project primarily involves tackling data quality issues, exploring the dataset, and selecting suitable models.
+Notable hurdles include handling missing values and outliers effectively, encoding categorical variables for numerical analysis, addressing imbalanced classes potentially affecting model performance, resolving multicollinearity issues, and dealing with non-linear relationships demanding complex models or feature engineering.
+To mitigate these obstacles, several strategies are proposed, including employing data cleaning and preprocessing techniques like handling missing values, outliers, and encoding categorical variables, conducting data exploration and visualization such as correlation analysis, employing feature selection methods, and experimenting with diverse machine learning models and algorithms, including linear regression, logistic regression, decision trees, and random forests.